ph7klw76/InverseDesignMRTADF/README.md

 The workflow is designed for transparent candidate prioritisation and should be paired with independent quantum-chemical or experimental validation before making materials claims.

 ---

-## Maintainer note

-When updating the repository, keep the README aligned with the code by checking:

-1. whether new flags are implemented or only planned,
-2. whether output files are always written or conditional,
-3. whether validation remains external/manual,
-4. whether descriptor manifests and unit contracts are required,
-5. whether any helper script has drifted from parser CLI requirements.

-For publication-facing releases, prefer conservative claims and include the exact input data, descriptor provenance, unit contracts, and run metadata needed to reproduce each reported table.